programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 {% include figure.html filename="ffprobe_mp4.png" caption="The output of a basic `ffprobe` command with destEarth.m4v" %}

 You'll also notice that the report for the `.m4v` file contains multiple containers on the `Input #0` line like `mov` and `m4a`.
-It isn't necessary to get too far into the details for the purposes of this tutorial, but be aware that the `mp4` and  `mov` containers come in many "flavors" and different file extensions but are all very similar in their technical construction, and as such you may see them grouped together in technical metadata.
+It isn't necessary to get too far into the details for the purposes of this tutorial, but be aware that the `mp4` and  `mov` containers come in many "flavors" and different file extensions.
+However, they are all very similar in their technical construction, and as such you may see them grouped together in technical metadata.
 Similarly, the `ogg` file has the extension `.ogv`, a "flavor" or variant of the `ogg` format.

 Just as in our previous command, the lines `Stream #0:0` and `Stream #0:1`  identify the codec of each stream.
 We can see our `.m4v` file uses the [H.264](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC) video codec while the audio stream uses the [aac](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) codec.
 Notice that we are given similar metadata to our `.ogv` file but some important features related to visual analysis (such as the resolution) are significantly different.
 Our `.m4v` has a much higher resolution (`640x480`) and we will therefore use this version of *Destination Earth* as our source video.